Ålesund Viewpoint: Climbing the Aksla Steps

 Aksla viewpoint in Ålesund, Norway

 Anyone vaguely familiar with Ålesund will know of the iconic image of the town taken from above.
 The shot is taken from Mount Aksla, a hilltop overlooking the town centre.
-It's not very high at just 180 metres above sea level, but the view is nevertheless spectacular.

 What's not so obvious from the famous photo is that the view is almost as spectacular in other directions.
 The almost 270-degree view from the terrace at the top of the hill is well worth the visit, no matter how many times you've seen the photos.

-Watch the walk to the Aksla viewpoint
+Watch the Walk to the Aksla viewpoint

 If you prefer watching than reading, no worries!
 Here is a video of the entire walk to give you a feel for what to expect.
-Enjoy!

 Rollo the Viking statue in Ålesund Byparken.